requiremind/requiremind.github.io/source/_posts/2015-01-03-memoization-speed-up-your-javascript-performance.md

 Time for explanations, the `memoize` function takes two parameters, a function (the one we want to memoize) and an _optional_ resolver.

 Now that our `memoize` is more 'abstract', we can have multiple arguments passed to our function.
 So the `key` for the `cache` can't be as simple as the first argument anymore.
 That's why we're asking for a resolver.
 His goal is to take the `arguments` and compute a key for it.

-In this example, we're using `JSON.stringify` as a `resolver`, but this one is not bullet-proof as it won't work with all cases, but I don't want to complicate this example.
+_Note: In the previous example, we're using `JSON.stringify` as a `resolver`, but this one is not a bullet-proof solution as it won't work with all cases, plus, keep in mind that `key in cache` syntax is definitely not optimzed but allows this example to stay clear and light.
+That's why the cache management here is really basic.
+A way to start optimizing it could be by using a [weak map](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/WeakMap) rather than an object (cool feature coming in ES6)_

+Time has come to play with it!

 ``` js